fragile-credences/fragile-credences.github.io/_posts/2021-05-15-scihub-proxy.md

 ![](/images/sci-hub-proxy.png)

-In the UK, many internet service providers block [Sci-Hub](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5832410/).
-Fortunately, a simple proxy is enough to circumvent this (you don't even need a VPN).
+In the UK, many internet service providers (ISPs) block [Sci-Hub](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5832410/).
+However, a simple proxy is enough to circumvent this (you don't even need a VPN).
 Routing requests through a suitable[^bl] proxy lets you open Sci-Hub in your regular browser as if it weren't blocked.

+(Changing your DNS resolver to a public one [like Google's](https://developers.google.com/speed/public-dns/) instead of your ISP's is not sufficient as of 2021 -- for two ISPs I've tested, and I suspect all UK ISPs[^DNSclaim].
+My guess is that instead of merely blocking the request to resolve `sci-hub.se` at the DNS resolver level, the ISPs are also doing a [reverse lookup](https://en.wikipedia.org/wiki/Reverse_DNS_lookup) on every requested IP address to check whether it corresponds to a blacklisted domain.)

+[^DNSclaim]: Many people believe changing the DNS resolver is sufficient.
+Probably ISPs used to implement simple DNS level blocking and have recently upped their game.
 [^bl]: Obviously, the proxy must not itself be on a network that blocks Sci-Hub.
 I have not come across any proxy that blocks Sci-Hub in this way.

 Routing all your traffic through a proxy may come with privacy and security concerns, and will slow your connection a bit.
 We want to use our proxy only for accessing Sci-Hub.